suffolklibraries/sljekyll/_events/haverhill-2019-06-07-pyjamarama.md

 breadcrumb: y
 ---

-Come along to our [regular Tot Rock session](/parents-carers-and-children/bookstart-storytime-resources/) dressed in your pyjamas to help us celebrate bedtime stories and raise money for [BookTrust](https://www.booktrust.org.uk/what-we-do/programmes-and-campaigns/pyjamarama/).
+Come along to our [regular Baby Bounce session](/parents-carers-and-children/bookstart-storytime-resources/) dressed in your pyjamas to help us celebrate bedtime stories and raise money for [BookTrust](https://www.booktrust.org.uk/what-we-do/programmes-and-campaigns/pyjamarama/).